 An {\it equation} over $Sig$ is a formula $\forall \Gamma. \ t_1 = t_2 : s$ with $t_1, t_2 \in Terms^s(Sig,\Gamma)$; we will omit the $: s$ when doing so will not lead to confusion.
-A {\it theory} is a pair of a signature and a set of equations over that signature.
-In this paper, we will make use of a theory we call $Type$, which is displayed in figure~\ref{Type}.
-Additional axioms, such as the associativity and commutativity of $+$, can be added to $Type$, but doing so does not impact the examples in this paper.
+A {\it theory} $Th$ is a pair of a signature and a set of equations over that signature.
+In this paper, we will make use of a theory we call $Type$, which is displayed in Figure~\ref{Type}.
+Additional axioms, such as the associativity of $+$, can be added to $Type$, but doing so does not impact the examples in this paper.

 Associated with a theory $Th$ is a binary relation between (not necessarily ground) terms, called {\it provable equality}.
 We write $Th \vdash \forall \Gamma. \ t = t' : s$ to indicate that the theory $Th$ proves that terms $t, t' \in Terms^s(Sig, \Gamma)$ are equal according to the usual rules of multi-sorted equational logic.
-From these rules it follows that provable equality is the smallest equivalence relation on terms that is a congruence, closed under substitution, closed under adding variables to contexts, and contains the equations of $Th$.
-In general, provable equality is semi-decidable~\cite{Bachmair:1989a}.
-Formally, $Th \vdash$ is defined by the inference rules in figure~\ref{eqlogic}.
+From these rules it follows that provable equality is the smallest equivalence relation on terms that is a congruence, is closed under substitution, is closed under adding variables to contexts, and contains the equations of $Th$.
+Provable equality is semi-decidable in general~\cite{Bachmair:1989a}, but some theories are decidable.
+Formally, $Th \vdash$ is defined by the inference rules in Figure~\ref{eqlogic}.

 A {\it morphism of signatures} $F \taking Sig_1 \to Sig_2$ consists of: \begin{itemize} \item a function $F$ from sorts in $Sig_1$ to sorts in $Sig_2$, and \item a function $F$ from function symbols $f \taking s_1 \times \ldots \times s_n \to s$ in $Sig_1$ to terms in